4 Helpful Considerations When Choosing Between the Best Outboard Motors

 Choosing the best outboard boat motor for you is probably as daunting a task as choosing the right boat.
 Unfortunately, there's no magical formula to arrive at the right choice.

-There are a few things to keep in mind when determining the right size.
-Referring to your boat's size is not only a good consideration to make, it's also a vital one.
+When determining the right size, a few things to keep in mind.
+Referring to your boat's size is not only a good consideration but also a vital one.

 On the flip side, a large motor on a small boat causes overheating and burnt spark plugs.